jrpotter/notebook/sets/relations.md

 Basic
 A relation $R$ is asymmetric if and only if what other two properties of $R$ hold?
 Back: $R$ is both irreflexive and antisymmetric.
-Reference: “Asymmetric Relation,” in _Wikipedia_, February 21, 2024, [https://en.wikipedia.org/w/index.php?title=Asymmetric_relation](https://en.wikipedia.org/w/index.php?title=Asymmetric_relation&oldid=1209290822).
+Reference: _Wikipedia_.
+“Asymmetric relation.”
+October 17, 2024. [https://en.wikipedia.org/w/index.php?title=Asymmetric_relation](https://en.wikipedia.org/w/index.php?title=Asymmetric_relation&oldid=1251667758).
 <!--ID: 1721911011861-->
 END%%